 The courses are truly traditional.
 While modern spelling programs often include scrambled words for children to decipher and boxes to fit the shapes of the letters.
 Traditional Spelling uses time-tested methods.
 Children are taught the correct spelling from the beginning with no guessing on a pre-test.
 Phonograms and phonics rules are explicitly taught and used.
 Students use colored pencils to identify vowels, consonants, and lengthier phonograms as well as silent letters.
 Words are taught with definitions and in the context of sentences and a short story.
 Oral dictation is used once students have had time to learn the spelling words.
 Students also take complete sentences from dictation.

-Even though teacher manuals provide detailed lesson plans for each day with direct instruction, I think that some homeschoolers might skip part of the direct instruction if it seems unnecessary.
-For example, you might not discuss definitions of the spelling words if your child seems to have prior understanding.
+Lessons are designed to be presented by the teacher or parent with many of the lesson activities shown only in the teacher manuals.
+Even though teacher manuals provide detailed lesson plans for each day, I think that some homeschoolers might skip part of the direct instruction if it seems unnecessary.
+For example, you might not discuss definitions of the spelling words if your child already knows them.

+Traditional Spelling was designed for classroom situations, and this is reflected in the instructions.
+However, the courses should work well in homeschool situations.
 Traditional Spelling’s strong reinforcement of phonics and the method of grouping spelling words around phonetic concepts helps students learn to think about spelling from that perspective rather than encouraging simple memorization.
 Taken together, the methods encourage critical thinking and analysis when it comes to spelling, tools that should serve students well for their entire lives.